railsbridge-boston/docs-hardfork/sites/en/installfest/checklist.md

   - **On Windows:** open up **Git Bash** from your desktop or All Programs menu.
 Do not use Power Shell or Command Prompt!
 It doesn't support the ssh command that we need.
   - **On Linux:** press Ctrl + Alt + T or Find Terminal under the Accessories category of your applications menu.

-1. Go to the workspace folder: type `cd ~/workspace`
+1. Go to the RailsBridge folder: type `cd Desktop` then `cd railsbridge`

 1. Start the virtual machine: type `vagrant up`